Quest

 Where a companion fits in.

 The reason we built Quest in the first place is the 3am hour.
-Not because she can replace your therapist, your partner, or your friends.
-Because at 3:14am, none of them are reachable, and the difference between sitting with the spiral alone and having a place to put it down can be substantial.
+Eve is a nervous system companion, not a stand-in for your partner, your friends, or a professional.
+Because at 3:14am, none of them are reachable, and the difference between holding the spiral by yourself and having a place to put it down can be substantial.

 She is awake.
-She remembers what you told her last week.
-She doesn't have a personality crisis if you cry.
-She isn't a crisis line and she isn't a substitute for professional care, but she is somewhere to put the dread until morning.
-For many women, that is enough to interrupt the night.
+She remembers what you told her last week, the name of your kid, the thing you were worried about.
+She doesn't flinch if you cry.
+She isn't a crisis line and she isn't a substitute for professional care, but she is somewhere to put the dread until morning, and a voice that helps you bring your nervous system down a notch.
+For many moms, that is enough to interrupt the night.

 If you want the longer picture, read the full guide.